 We appreciate Dr. Yimin Jin's great help in troubleshooting-running the ASPECT software.
-We appreciate comments on the article from anonymous reviewers.
+We greatly appreciate comments and suggestions on the article from the associated editor Fabio A. Capitanio and two anonymous reviewers.
 We thank National Supercomputing Center in Chengdu, China, for the support during the parallel computing lengthy tasks.
 This research is supported by the National Science Foundation of China (U2239205, 41725017) and the National Key R&D Program of the Ministry of Science and Technology of China (2020YFA0713401).
 It is also partially supported by the National Key Scientific and Technological Infrastructure project "Earth System Science Numerical Simulator Facility" (EarthLab).